Bruc3U/Divorce_Analysis/README.md

 The nature of our data is binary, 1 for married and 0 for divorced, we will use a logistic regression for our first model.

+After splitting the data into a train/test format.

 The dependent variable will be the column Class, which represents the current marital status of our couples.<br>
 The rest of the columns will be our independent variables.